siueric0010/Firewall/README.md

 2------------

 a.
 I tested my solution using the example inputs from the coding challenges.
 I also added a single edge case as I was running out of time.
+The test cases are included in the main method of the Firewall class.
 If I had more time, I would have implemented a more sophisticated test suite using JUnit.
 I would add more test csv's with edge cases like small ranges, invalid inputs, and one-off errors.